nutanix-japan/Karbon_Monitoring_Logging_Material/docs/logging/logging.md

             resources so it is ready to use.
 You have the option to provision additional storage claims, physical volumes, etc by using the Karbon console or using kubectl with YAML files

-You can also notice that Prometheus pods are running in the `ntnx-system`.
-We will make use of this Prometheus implementation as a data source for Grafana.

-Now that you have an understanding of available kubernetes cluster resources, go ahead and install ELK Stack.

 ## Install ELK Stack